erasmus-university-library/idris-pub/README.rst

 Running the Backend API
 -----------------------

-The client connects to the Caleido backend API
+The client connects to the Caleido backend API: https://github.com/jascoul/caleido

 * Start the development webserver::